Isik-lab/SocialGNN/README.md

 ```

 #### Colab Notebook for Plots
-Note: may need to run this outside gnnEnv conda environment
+Note 1: may need to run this outside gnnEnv conda environment
+Note 2: need to download original .pik files from the PHASE dataset to rerun all
 ```
 SocialGNN_Generating_Plots_Github.ipynb
 ```